How can I help my child . . . ?

 - Asking for help when needed

 Self-management skills go hand in hand with self-awareness.
-For example, in order to calm down when feeling strong emotions (self-management), teens first need to be able to :
+For example, in order to calm down when feeling strong emotions (self-management), children first need to be able to :

 - identify their emotions (self-awareness)